First, what is a webhook?

 You can optionally send take profit information with your entry signals.

 The following fields are allowed on the takeProfit object, but never together.
-You can only choose one of the three types of take profit types (limitPrice, percent, or amount).
+You can only choose one take profit mode (limitPrice, percent, amount, or pnlAmount).

 - limitPrice - Absolute limit price calculated on the webhook sender side.